 In modern times, both tectonic perturbation and erosional phenomena have increasingly come under anthropogenic influence.
 On the one hand, modern human activities can stimulate tectonic perturbations and threaten the geological formations supporting river basins in new ways.
-To cite, "Humaninduced earthquakes have become important ... (since) these events may be responsible for widespread damage and an overall increase in seismicity.
-It has long been known that impoundment of reservoirs, surface and underground mining, withdrawal of fluids and gas from the subsurface, and injection of fluids into underground formations are capable of inducing earthquakes" [Ellsworth, 2013].
-On the other hand, modern human activities are also increasingly influencing natural geomorphological processes in the basin.
-Present-day human actions are a known cause for various geomorphological disturbances involving soil erosion, landslides, flood frequencies and intensities, river instabilities, water-logging, and silting of water bodies.
-Ensuring suitable practices for geomorphological upkeep and geological safety of the basin are therefore of key importance for the safety of NRGB.
+To cite, "Human-induced earthquakes have become important ... (since) these events may be responsible for widespread damage and an overall increase in seismicity.
+It has long been known that impoundment of reservoirs, surface and underground mining, withdrawal of fluids and gas from the subsurface, and injection of fluids into underground formations are capable of inducing earthquakes" [Ellsworth, intensities, river instabilities, waterlogging, and silting of water bodies.
+Ensuring suitable practices for geomorphological upkeep geological safety of the basin are therefore of key importance for the safety of NRGB.